anandu-kk/testdoc/model_training/model_train.md

 ---

-   - Upload or select the dataset to use for training (ensure format and labels are correct).
+   - Upload the dataset to use for training (ensure format and labels are correct).
    - Click **Next**.

 3. Configure training and start

 ![](../assets/modeltrain4.png)